AristurtleDev/building-2d-games-with-monogame/documentation/03_hello_world_a_crash_course_in_monogame.md

 4. After handling input, we increment the `_timer` by the amount of time that has elapsed since the last update, then check if the accumulated time is greater than or equal to the `_tickTime`.
 If not, this is where update ends

-5. If the `_tickTime` has been reached, we then moving into the logic of updating the snake.
+5. If the `_tickTime` has been reached, we then move into the logic of updating the snake.

    5.1.
 First, we decrement the `_timer`, keeping any time that was left over.